esom4/esom4/README.md

 - [Omim](https://www.omim.org/)

 ## Contributing
-Contributions to Esoma are welcome!
+Contributions to Esom4 are welcome!
 If you would like to contribute, please submit a pull request with your changes.

 ## License